-6. Complaints and Enquires from an MP or Councillor
+7. Complaints and Enquires from an MP or Councillor

 The complaints policy is intended for individual residents to seek resolution to an issue.
 A Member of Parliament or Councillor cannot make a formal complaint on behalf of a constituent.

-Policy for Corporate Complaints v1 Mar 2023 The Council has a separate process for residents who decide to escalate their issues via a Member of Parliament or Councillor.
+The Council has a separate process for residents who decide to escalate their issues via a Member of Parliament or Councillor.

-7. Timescales for making a complaint
+8. Timescales for making a complaint